GAN-Based Multi-View Video Coding with Spatio-Temporal EPI Reconstruction: Experiments

-With the loss function defined in Section 3.5, we are able to train the whole network consisting of the encoder $E$, the generator $G$ and the discriminator $D$.
-In particular, the training set is generated with 5 typical multi-view sequences including {\it Scence\_Door\_Flowers} (1024$\times$768), {\it Scence\_Leaving\_Laptop} (1024$\times$768), {\it Scence\_Outdoor} \\(1024$\times$768), {\it Champagne\_Tower} (1280$\times$960) and {\it Dog} (1280$\times$960).
+\textbf{Datasets.} We train our method, which is named as MVLL for the sake of simplicity, with 5 typical multi-view sequences including {\it Scence\_Door\_Flowers} (1024 $\times$ 768), {\it Scence\_Leaving\_Laptop} (1024 $\times$ 768), {\it Scence\_Outdoor} (1024 $\times$ 768), {\it Champagne\_Tower} (1280 $\times$ 960) and {\it Dog} (1280 $\times$ 960).
 Each of them is with 5 views.
 They are further split into EPI images, according to the steps shown in Section 3.2.
 We selected 12,800 EPIs from each produced EPI sequence, and a total of 64,000 EPIs were used for training.

-The whole training process is summarized in the following Algorithm 1.
-Here we utilize the minibatch Adam stochastic optimization descent for training.
-The other parameters for training are set as follows: epochs=50, iterations=64000, batchsize=1.
+To examine the performance of our method, we test on the Common Test Conditions (CTC) of MVC \cite{muller2014common}.
+The details are listed in Table \ref{tablea}.
+We selected 30 frames of video from each sequence for the EPI construction and put them to the test.